2016 Indian banknote demonetisation: Reactions of industrialists

 The decision met with mixed initial reactions.
-Several bankers like Arundhati Bhattacharya (Former Chairperson of State Bank of India) and Chanda Kochhar (MD & CEO of ICICI Bank) favored the demonitisation in order to curb black money.
+Several bankers like Arundhati Bhattacharya (Former Chairperson of State Bank of India) and Chanda Kochhar (MD & CEO of ICICI Bank) favored the demonetisation in order to curb black money.
 Businessmen Anand Mahindra (Mahindra Group), Sajjan Jindal (JSW Group), Kunal Bahl (Snapdeal and FreeCharge) also supported the move, adding that it would also accelerate e-commerce.
 Infosys founder N. R. Narayana Murthy praised the move.

 Deepak Parekh (Chairman of HDFC) had initially appreciated the decision of demonetisation, but later said that the move had derailed the economy, and expressed skepticism about its outcome.
 Industrialist Rajiv Bajaj criticised demonetisation, saying that not just the execution, but the concept of demonetisation was wrong in itself.

 Political reactions

 Indian National Congress spokesperson Randeep Surjewala welcomed the move but remained skeptical on the consequences that would follow.
 Chief Minister of Bihar Nitish Kumar supported the move.
 The demonetisation also got support from the then Chief Minister of Andhra Pradesh Nara Chandrababu Naidu.
 Former Chief Election Commissioner of India S. Y. Quraishi said demonetisation could lead to long term electoral reforms.
 Indian social activist Anna Hazare hailed demonetisation as a "revolutionary step".
 Former President of India Pranab Mukherjee welcomed the demonetisation move by calling it a "bold step".
 Chief Ministers of several Indian states like Mamata Banerjee, Arvind Kejriwal and Pinarayi Vijayan have criticised and led major protests against the decision in their states and in parliament.
 Initially, the move to demonetise and try to hinder black money was appreciated, but the manner in which it was carried out by causing hardships to common people was criticised.

 A Parliamentary panel report in April 2017 stated that rural households and "honest taxpayers" were the worst hit by demonetisation.
 It said that it was not just the poor that suffered, but the manufacturing sector was impacted too.
 According to the panel, demonetisation created significant disruption throughout economy, because it was carried out without prior study or research.
 An Indian National Congress led opposition which includes 13 political parties, opposed the government on the issue of demonetisation in the Winter Session of the Indian Parliament.